eigenvivek/DiffDRR/README.md

       author={Gopalakrishnan, Vivek and Dey, Neel and Golland, Polina}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={11662--11672},
       year={2024}
     }

+If you use the 3D CBCT reconstruction capabilities, please cite our followup, [`DiffVox`](https://arxiv.org/abs/2312.06358):

+    @article{momeni2024voxel,
+      title={Voxel-based Differentiable X-ray Rendering Improves Self-Supervised 3D CBCT Reconstruction}, author={Momeni, Mohammadhossein and Gopalakrishnan, Vivek and Dey, Neel and Golland, Polina and Frisken, Sarah}, booktitle={Machine Learning and the Physical Sciences, NeurIPS 2024}, year={2024}
+    }